spapadopoulos/spapadopoulos.github.io/_posts/2019-06-27-APIs-for-urban-data.md

 ## Final thoughts

 Here we show how to request data from the Yelp API in few easy steps.
-Such data can be used in all sorts of urban analyses and there is no shortage of APIs to play with (Foursquare, Google Places, Zomato to name a few).
+There is no shortage of similar APIs to play with (Foursquare, Google Places, Zomato to name a few).
+Such data can be used in all sorts of urban analyses from measuring neighborhood quality to identifying new hot spots.